Welcome to the Abell Library Center.

 Austin College Community Collection: The material on display are works by Austin College faculty, Austin College alumni and works by individuals who have come to campus to discuss their ideas and what they’ve written.

-Computer Workstations: As you walk North past the Circulation Desk, to your right you'll see a U-shaped cluster with public access computer workstations.
-They provide access to the library's catalog and various databases to which the library subscribes.
-Brochures with information about Abell Library and our databases are available on the counter.
-Additional student computers are available to the west and the north of the U-shaped cluster.
+Computer Workstations: As you walk North past the large screen presentation area, to your right you will see two public access computer workstations that provide access to the library's catalog and various databases to which the library subscribes AND also serve as access to the Foundation Information Network.

 New Books and Reading Area: To your left are two book shelves on which new books are regularly placed before being shelved in the collection.
 You may want to check out what is new in the library and see what your professors have recently ordered.